PediatricOpenTargets/OpenPedCan-api/README.md

 For more details about implementations, see [Test run `OpenPedCan-api` server locally](#test-run-openpedcan-api-server-locally) section.

-The root directory of this repository should only contain starting points of different layer and configuration files.
+The root directory of this repository should only contain starting points of different layers and configuration files.

 ### 4.1.
 Data model layer